 "This isn't the first time that we've had an issue like this," member Patty Reed (Providence) said.

 'It Just Kind of Came Out of the Clear Blue'

 In the 2010-11 school year, the system launched a pilot for a social studies online textbook program, FCPS spokesman John Torre said.
 It involved 7,937 students and 113 teachers in seventh grade history and high school government classes, across eight middle schools and 10 high schools.

 Based on that program's success, the system decided to bring online textbooks for all core social studies classes in grades seven to 12 the following year, with a contract that included online subscriptions and some text copies available to students during and after school, Torre said.

 The system "hadn't purchased new math textbooks in more than 12 years," Torre said, so when the system was due to purchase them this year, they proposed going online.
 The board authorized the $7.7 million purchase this summer, after the fiscal year 2013 budget was accepted.
 Unlike the social studies program, the online math textbooks were purchased for students grades k through 12 across the county.

 "It was done much too quickly," said Reed, who voted against the purchase.
 "I had reservations right from the beginning about why all the sudden did we need to do this.
 It wasn't discussed in the context of the budget deliberations [that spring].
 It just kind of came out of the clear blue."

-One teachers union says the decision went against a recommendation rejecting a proposal for the program and a specific request from educators to hold off on implementing any new initiatives — they were already overloaded, they said, with a new teacher evaluation system and changing standards for several state Standard of Learning subject tests.
+One teachers union says the decision went against a recommendation rejecting a proposal for the program and a specific request from educators to hold off on implementing any new initiatives — with a new teacher evaluation system and changing standards for several state Standard of Learning subject tests.